AkkaWakka/MouseBits/readme.md

 If you have any comments, suggestions, etc., I'd really appreciate your feedback: [Factorio Forum Post](https://forums.factorio.com/viewtopic.php?f=97&t=42641) | [GitHub Issues](https://github.com/AkkaWakka/MouseBits/issues).

 ## Controls:
 Pressing a hotkey will enable its restriction (regardless of what restriction is currently active), pressing the same hotkey again will reset the base.
 Pressing the reset button will remove any active restriction.
+There is a hotkey to reset only the item base.

 The GUI can be accessed by pressing the mouse pointer button on the left of the screen.
 It has toggles for all the restrictions, and will indicate the current restriction state.
 Clicking an already applied restriction will reset the base.
 Pressing the remove restriction button will remove any active restriction.